dsjove/3DPrinterCam/README.md

 ### Storage.h/cpp
 File System setup\
-TODO: test other things than just the SD Card\
+TODO: test other hardware than just the SD Card\
 TODO: file(s) access for CamServer

 ### AVI.h/cpp
 Saves captures as timelapsed AVI moview files
 TODO: max frames compare fails\
 TODO: tune FPS\
-TODO: auto close on timer\
+TODO: auto close file on timer\
-TODO: use file name as begin/end markers
+TODO: use change in file name as begin/end conditions

 ### WifiConnection.h/cpp
 WIIFI and Time setup\
+TODO: finish
-TODO: use
+TODO: move time functions
+TODO: have NetworkConfig read a data file

 ### CamServer
 Restful web server for files and remote control.
 No need for HTML.\
 TODO: implement

+### CommandControl
+This will be the place where both printer and WebServer can push commands
+- begin
+- end
+- snap
+- light on/off

 ## Images
 ![Hardware](Hardware.jpeg)